Instant Approval A+ Rated Carriers

 Surety bonds protect the obligee from financial loss if the principal fails to meet their obligations.
 Unlike insurance that protects you, surety bonds protect others from your failure to perform.
 If a claim is paid out, you're responsible for reimbursing the surety company.

-In Texas, many professions and businesses are required to obtain surety bonds as a condition of licensing or as proof of financial stability.
+In many cases, many professions and businesses are required to obtain surety bonds as a condition of licensing or as proof of financial stability.
 A-LA Auto Insurance works with top-rated surety companies to provide bonds quickly and affordably for all types of business and professional needs.

 Surety Bond FAQ